X39/Papercraft/docs/manual/style-guide.md

 - one page for flow helpers such as blocks, spacers, page breaks and columns,
 - one page for lists and list items,
 - one page for form-like or signing helpers such as checkboxes and signatures,
-- one optional-control page for QR and barcode packages.
+- separate optional-control pages for QR and ZXing barcode packages.

 Keep shared layout attributes in [Layout fundamentals](layout-fundamentals.md) and link to them from control pages.